MSc with Terre Satterfield & Rashid Sumaila, 2022

-Prior to joining IRES, Alli conducted research in Nicaragua as a National Geographic Early Career Explorer, worked aboard commercial fishing vessels as an observer, interned at the Stanford Center for Ocean Solutions investigating governance within small-scale fisheries, and served as a field ecologist for the Pacific Northwest National Laboratory.
-She received a Bachelor’s of Science in ecology and a minor in sociology from Seattle Pacific University.
-When not playing with sea creatures or listening to fishing tales, Alli can be found running through the wild, open water swimming, or dabbling in photography.
+Prior to joining IRES, Allison lived in five coastal communities around the world, worked alongside commercial fishers as an observer, interned at the Stanford Center for Ocean Solutions to research the implementation of rights-based governance, and served as a field ecologist for the Pacific Northwest National Laboratory.
+She received a Bachelor of Science in ecology and a minor in sociology from Seattle Pacific University.
+She has been a grantee of The Explorers Club, UBC Ocean Leaders, National Geographic Society, and the National Science Foundation.

 Sea Turtles and Paper Parks in a Nicaraguan Small Scale Fishery